Introductory interest rates explained

 Understanding the costs

-A representative example is provided to show the typical costs if you borrowed £1,200 over a year, based on the interest rate for card purchases.
-It’s useful to know that this doesn’t account for introductory interest rates.
-Your actual interest costs could vary, depending on how you use and manage your credit card, especially while introductory offers apply.
+A representative example is provided to show the typical costs if you borrowed £1,200 over a year, based on the standard interest rate for card purchases.
+It’s useful to know this example doesn’t include any introductory interest rates.
+Your actual interest costs could vary, depending on how you use, manage and make payments on your credit card, especially while introductory offers apply.

 Think through your options

-• Does this option suit my borrowing needs, or should I consider alternatives?
+• Does this credit card suit my borrowing needs, or should I consider a different one?

 • Will I be able to make repayments, even if my circumstances change?